ga-curriculum/information-technology-bootcamp-pre-work/welcome-to-general-assembly/README.md

 ## Why is this pre-work important?

-This pre-work was designed primarily by gathering feedback from instructors teaching GA courses and students who have taken them.
-That feedback led us to create this pre-work so that you have the information past students wish they had known before starting the course.
-Your instructors will also appreciate you being familiar with some basics when you show up for the first day.

-We think this information is so important that we require all students to complete pre-work before starting any bootcamp course.
+Pre-work is an essential part of your student experience at GA.
+The reason you are doing this for three specific reasons:

+1. Prepare you for the content and rigor of your upcoming course
+2. Provide a baseline for you and your peers to launch your IT journey.
+3. Start familiarizing yourself with some basic lingo, to better prepare for day 1 of class.

+If it feels a bit confusing or difficult along the way, that's ok, because you're already learning!
+Don't worry too much about how you perform on the pre-work.
+What matters most is that you complete the pre-work.

+> 😎 We'll expect you to have a basic understanding of everything covered in the pre-work before day one of the course, but we won't expect you to be an expert.

+Completing pre-work ensures that you and your instructional team can hit the ground running on day 1 and get the most out of your program!
+Our data shows that students who complete the pre-work are much more likely to succeed in the class overall.

 Don't worry; we won't take up too much of your time.
 This pre-work will take about five hours to complete, and you'll spend a good portion of that installing software and setting up your device.

-> 😎 We'll expect you to have a basic understanding of everything covered in the pre-work before day one of the course, but we won't expect you to be an expert.

 ## What can I expect when taking a course at General Assembly?